sharmashivanand/wp-real-time-social-proof/readme.txt

 == Changelog ==

+= 2.2.2 =
+* Fixed bug in the updater for premium version.

+= 2.2.1 =
+* Fixed bug in the updater for premium version.

 = 2.2.0 =
 * Fixed Google Authentication UI to comply with Google Branding requirements.
 * Fixed critical error with WooCommerce.